Summary

 Adolescents meeting any of the following criteria will be excluded from study participation:

-Adolescents that are currently in the custody of the Department of Youth Services, jail/prison, or other overnight facility as required by court of law or have pending legal action that could prevent participation in study activities.
+5. Adolescents who are currently in the custody of the Department of Youth Services, jail/prison, or other overnight facility as required by court of law or have pending legal action that could prevent participation in study activities.

-Adolescents that are currently in the custody of the Department of Children and Families or living with a foster family.
+6. Adolescents who are currently in the custody of the Department of Children and Families or living with a foster family.

-Adolescents that self or parent report ever having been diagnosed with opioid use disorder or prescribed buprenorphine, methadone, or naltrexone to treat opioid use disorder.
+8. Adolescents that self or parent report of ever having been diagnosed with opioid use disorder, or prescribed buprenorphine, methadone, or naltrexone to treat opioid use disorder.

 Parents/Caregivers meeting any of the following criteria will be excluded from study participation:

-Parents/Caregivers that cannot speak or read English or Spanish at a 4th grade level as determined by medical or research staff.
+1. Parents/Caregivers who cannot speak or read English or Spanish at a 4th grade level as determined by medical or research staff.

 Gender